Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 The 'In the Know' guides, which include information on reporting functions for some of the most popular apps used by children and young people, can be found on the ‘Keeping safe online’ area of Hwb.

-In the event that a site has no reporting function and if the content is a sexual image of someone under 18 you can report it to the IWF.
+If a site has no reporting function and if the content is a sexual image of someone under 18 you can report it to the IWF.
 Anyone can report directly to the IWF.
-Children and young people can use IWF and Childline’s Report Remove tool to confidentially report nude and semi-nude images and videos they are worried have been, or might be, shared publicly.
+Children and young people can use IWF and Childline’s Report Remove tool to confidentially report nude and semi-nude images, videos and URLs.
+The tool helps them to see if it is possible to get the image removed.
+This must be done as soon as possible to minimise the number of people that have seen the picture.

 If you are concerned that a child or young person is being sexually abused, exploited or groomed online you should report your concern to National Crime Agency Child Exploitation and Online Protection (NCA-CEOP) command.